Biden to attack Trump's handling of COVID-19 as U.S. cases rise

 Biden will accuse Trump of "outright ignoring the crisis" as cases rise again, the aide said.
 "Biden will walk through the timeline of Trump's inaction and failures, and highlight the common-sense actions that Trump refused to take to get the virus under control," the aide said.

-At least 2.6 million cases of the coronavirus have been reported in the United States and more than 126,000 deaths, more cases and fatalities than any other country, according to a Reuters tally.
-Trump and his allies say the toll of the virus could have been larger without travel bans he put in place for visitors from China, and later from Europe.
+Biden's campaign announced that, if elected, he would ask the federal government's top disease expert, Dr. Anthony Fauci, to serve another term, as part of an updated plan to tackle the pandemic.
+Trump and his allies say the toll of the virus - which has killed more than 126,000 Americans, according to a Reuters tally - could have been larger without travel bans he put in place for visitors from China, and later from Europe.

 They have argued the increasing confirmed cases in recent weeks are largely attributable to more testing, although the rate of positive tests has also been rising.
 Trump campaign spokeswoman Courtney Parella said Biden was "fearmongering and rooting against America's success" while Trump led a public and private-sector mobilization that had slowed the spread of the virus.